-Your Directors have pleasure in attaching the Audited ConsolidatedFinancial Statements pursuant to Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
+Your Directors have pleasure in attaching the Audited ConsolidatedFinancial Statements for the year under review pursuant to Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
 The ConsolidatedFinancial Statements presented by your Company have been prepared as per Ind AS andinclude the financial results of its Subsidiary Companies Associates and Joint VentureCompanies.

 In terms of Section 152 of the Companies Act 2013 Mr. Manish Mohnot(DIN: 01229696) being the longest in the office shall retire by rotation at the ensuingAGM and being eligible offers himself for reappointment.
 The Board of Directors of theCompany at the recommendation of Nomination and Remuneration Committee has recommended forhis reappointment.

-A brief resume of Mr. Manish Mohnot being re-appointed as a Directorliable to retire by rotation along with the nature oftheir expertise their shareholding in your Company and other details as stipulated under Regulation 36 (3) of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is appended as an annexure tothe Notice of the ensuing Annual General Meeting.
+A brief resume of Mr. Manish Mohnot being re-appointed as a Directorliable to retire by rotation along with the nature of his expertise his shareholding inyour Company and other details as stipulated under Regulation 36 (3) of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is appended as an annexure tothe Notice of the ensuing Annual General Meeting.

-Nomination and Remuneration Committee
+Nomination and remuneration Committee

 Stakeholder's Relationship Committee